Analysis | Early takeaways from Day 2 of Judge Jackson’s confirmation hearing

 “My responsibility was to make my client’s arguments,” she said, of writing a brief for the libertarian Cato Institute and others, arguing that the government shouldn’t have the ability to hold an enemy combatant indefinitely.
 She explicitly said that doesn’t represent her own views.

-3. Trying to pin down Jackson as a liberal
+3. Trying to pin her as a liberal

 “Do the First Amendment free speech protections apply equally to conservative and liberal protesters?”
 Sen. Charles E. Grassley (R-Iowa) asked her.
 (Yes, Jackson answered.)